kyyahan3/mediapipe-counter/README.md

 ### Front-end
 #### React + antd

 1. Home: the body of the Home page, with the function of uploading video, select motion category, and start counting button.
-All the functions are in `Buttons`(Count and Video), but I only called the Count and the rest are defined in the `Home.js`.
-This is because React does not support returning values in our traditional way and I need 2 boolean values to determine the status( color) of the counting button -- `select` and `upload`.
+All the functions are defined in `Home.js`.
+This is because React does not support returning values in our traditional way and I need 2 boolean values to determine the status (color) of the counting button -- `select` and `upload`.
 2. Head: the heading with the project name and 2 pages tabs
 3. foot: the author name and other info
 4. App: the overall layout